 Who We Are

 The SUNY Westchester Educational Opportunity Center (WEOC) is an adult education institution which provides academic and vocational training, college preparation, and workforce preparation programs and services to adults who meet income and education eligibility guidelines to help them obtain the skills and credentials they need to pursue higher education and/or to secure career oriented employment.

-Funded by the State University of New York, University Center for Academic and Workforce Development, and administered by Westchester Community College, EOC improves the area’s workforce by enhancing the academic preparedness, vocational skill competency levels and work readiness skills of adult learners.
+Funded by the State University of New York, University Center for Academic and Workforce Development, and administered by Westchester Community College, WEOC improves the area’s workforce by enhancing the academic preparedness, vocational skill competency levels and work readiness skills of adult learners.

-The SUNY EOC of Westchester is the premiere adult education institution in the county, and the center of influence for training and career development.
-EOC provides access to quality education and serves our students and the community with passion, commitment and pride.
+The SUNY Westchester Educational Opportunity Center is the premiere adult education institution in the county, and the center of influence for training and career development.
+WEOC provides access to quality education and serves our students and the community with passion, commitment and pride.

 What We Do

-Part of a statewide system of educational enterprises, the SUNY EOC of Westchester provides a comprehensive array of tuition free workforce preparation programs for eligible adults in a supportive environment.
-EOC is committed to fostering the personal growth, intellectual development and economic independence of our students and to supporting the economic revitalization and well-being of the communities that the Center serves.
+Part of a statewide system of educational enterprises, the SUNY WEOC provides a comprehensive array of tuition free workforce preparation programs for eligible adults in a supportive environment.
+WEOC is committed to fostering the personal growth, intellectual development and economic independence of our students and to supporting the economic revitalization and well-being of the communities that the Center serves.

 We offer a continuum of developmental, academic and vocational training program options to respond to the varied needs of students in the day as well as the evening; and we provide a wide range of supportive services to help students achieve their personal and career goals.